-If you decide that a defendant was a member of a scheme to defraud and that the defendant had the intent to defraud, the defendant may be responsible for other co-schemers' actions during the course of and in furtherance of the scheme, even if the defendant did not know what they said or did.
+If you decide that defendant was a member of a scheme to defraud and that defendant had the intent to defraud, defendant may be responsible for other co-schemers' actions during the course of and in furtherance of the scheme, even if defendant did not know what they said or did.

-For a defendant to be guilty of an offense committed by a co-schemer in furtherance of the scheme, the offense must be one that the defendant could reasonably foresee as a necessary and natural consequence of the scheme to defraud.
+For defendant to be guilty of an offense committed by a coschemer in furtherance of the scheme, the offense must be one that defendant could reasonably foresee as a necessary and natural consequence of the scheme to defraud.

-A defendant may be found guilty of wire fraud, even if the defendant personally did not commit the act or acts constituting the crime but aided and abetted in its commission.
-To prove a defendant guilty of aiding and abetting, the government must prove beyond a reasonable doubt:
+Defendant may be found guilty of wire fraud, even if defendant personally did not commit the act or acts constituting the crime but aided and abetted in its commission.
+To prove defendant guilty of aiding and abetting, the government must prove beyond a reasonable doubt: